Hi there friend, i'm Faye!

 My photography journey began a very long time ago, when I was in school.
 My best friends can attest to the fact that I wouldn't go anywhere without my trusty point-and-click and about 15 rolls of film - yes, film!
 Back before the word 'selfie' was invented, and when every click of the camera HAD to matter, because you couldn't just take a zillion photos of the same thing and pick your favourite.
 I used to wait with excitement for my photos to come back through the post 2 weeks after sending off my rolls of film.
 Let's just say that there are a lot of really awful photos of me and my pals back in the day - we thought we looked awesome though, of course!

-My parents bought me a tiny digital camera for my 21st birthday, which fuelled my love of photography, and of travelling, as I used it on my post-university euro-trip and my epic trip to Vietnam with my now-husband, Matt.
+My parents bought me a tiny digital camera for my 21st birthday, which fuelled my love of photography, and of travelling, as I used it on my post-university euro-trip and my epic trip to Vietnam with my now-husband.

-Matt and I actually met at University.
-He was studying Maths (and is now a Maths teacher) and I was studying Archaeology, something I will always have a soft spot for.
+We actually met at University.
+He was studying Maths and I was studying Archaeology, something I will always have a soft spot for.
 Two days after we started 'Going out', the Top Gear Vietnam Christmas special was on TV.
 I was mesmerised.
 I was in love.
 I HAD to go to Vietnam!
 So, two days after Matt became my boyfriend, I told him that I was going travelling in Vietnam and was he going to come with me.
 Almost exactly a year later, we went to Vietnam, Thailand and Malaysia for two months.

 I knew then that our mutual love of travel would be there forever.
-Matt and I got married in 2014, and two weeks later moved to the industrial city of Duisburg in Germany, where we would spend the next 3 years working in an English International School.
+We got married in 2014, and two weeks later moved to the industrial city of Duisburg in Germany, where we would spend the next 3 years working in an English International School.

-That same year, Matt bought me my very first DSLR camera for my birthday.
+That same year, my wonderful husband bought me my very first DSLR camera for my birthday.
 I was smitten.
 It was love at first sight.
 I now had the technology to take all of the fantastic, amazing photos I had always dreamed about.
 I experimented with different photography styles, and got REALLY good at taking street portraits of people when we were on our travels.

 Some friends of ours in Germany got engaged and decided that they wanted the wedding in Germany before moving back to Ireland.
 They asked if I would take their wedding photos, and I said yes!
 They got married in a picturesque German castle, and I loved taking the photos so much that I decided that was what I was going to do forever.
 That buzz of adrenaline that I got from capturing once in a lifetime moments is still something I experience with every wedding I am a part of.
 There is no other feeling like it.